 In a 1999 study of patients with low back pain, gait abnormalities were detected in all patients.
 Eighty four percent of the patients studied experienced improvement with the use of custom foot orthotics.
 All of the study participants had not responded to standard treatments which had included spinal manipulation, physical therapy, therapeutic injections and/or surgery.
 1Dannenber, Guiliano.
 1999.
 Journal of the American Podiatric Medical Association.

 Leg length discrepancy (LLD) is a problem we commonly see that causes back and hip pain.
 Depending on the problem, treatment may be as simple as a lift or may require an orthosis.
+Learn more about back pain and your feet here.

-Solution to Hip and Knee Pain
+Solution to Back, Hip and Knee Pain

 Critical to relieving your pain is evaluating and treating the subtle gait abnormalities found to be a common yet untreated cause of chronic musculo-skeletal complaints.
 Drs.
 Huppin and Hale have specialized training in biomechanics, a branch of medical science dealing with human motion and posture.
 They will evaluate you both dynamically (while moving) and statically (while at rest).